pterodactyl/documentation/tutorials/creating_ssl_certificates.md

 sudo add-apt-repository ppa:certbot/certbot
 sudo apt update
 sudo apt install certbot
+# Run this if you use Nginx
+sudo apt install python-certbot-nginx
+# Run this of you use Apache
+sudo apt install python-certbot-apache
 ```

 ### Creating a Certificate
 After installing certbot, we need to then generate a certificate.
-There are a couple ways to do that, but the
+There are a couple ways to do that, but the easiest is to use the webserver-specific certbot plugin you just installed.
-easiest is to have letsencrypt spin-up a temporary web-server to do this.
-In order for this to work, you will
-first need to stop NGINX or Apache.

 Then, in the command below, you should replace `example.com` with the domain you would like to generate a certificate
 for.
 If you have multiple domains you would like certificates for, simply add more `-d anotherdomain.com` flags to the